alberttheprince/rpemotes-reborn/README.md

 **Q: Why do I see particle effects but other players don't?**

-**A:** Dullpear and I can't figure out how to sync particles.
-If you know how, feel free to inform me.
+**A:** Originally, DullPear was unable to figure out how to sync these, however as of August 2022, AvaN0x was able to pull this off using state bags.
+Some bugs may still occur, if you come across any, please let us know 🙂.

 ----------------------

-**Q: I bought this script off someone and notice it had a lot of the same animations.
+**Q: I bought this script off someone and noticed it had a lot of the same animations.
 Can you help me?**

-**A:** You got scammed and that's your fault.
+**A:** Unfortunately you got scammed and that's your fault.
 Dpemotes is and always will be **FREE**.

 ----------------------

 **Q: Can I add my own emotes to this?**

+**A:** Of course!
+We've added a AnimationListCustom.lua for you to add any Rockstar Games or your own emotes into.

-**A:** Of course, see my in depth [tutorial](https://forum.cfx.re/t/how-to-menyoo-to-dpemotes-conversion/4775018) for using Menyoo and converting them to work with dpemotes.
+Please see my in depth [tutorial](https://forum.cfx.re/t/how-to-menyoo-to-dpemotes-conversion/4775018) for using Menyoo, adding props to bones, getting Shared Emotes coordinates and converting them to work with DpEmotes.

 You may sell ***custom made*** animations, however the menu must remain free.
+You are not allowed to include it as an 'addon bonus'.

 ----------------------

-**Q: I bought a pack of custom animations, how can I add them to your fork of dpemotes?**
+**Q: I bought a pack of custom animations, how can I add them to your fork of DpEmotes?**

-**A:** Usually the person who created them will provide code snippets for adding animations to dpemotes.
+**A:** Usually the person who created them will provide code snippets for adding animations to DpEmotes, however unfortunately not everyone is this generous.
 If for whatever reason they haven't, you should contact them.

 We have however added code to hopefully make it a lot easier to add shared emotes.
+Please take a look at the ReadMe section dedicated to Shared Emotes.

 ----------------------

 **Q: How do I reset the SQL keybinds?**

+**A:** Not often you'll hear a dev say "No idea" but I'm not here to BS you,; this feature was originally added by DullPear and personally I don't use it.

-**A:** No idea, but apparently only the server owner can 🤷🏻‍♂️ Google exist; Maybe contact the creator.
+Apparently only the server owner can 🤷🏻‍♂️ Google exist.

 ----------------------